NateyJay/layermap/README.md

 ----------

 - [x] Make a simple install guide.
-- [ ] Complete help documents within R.
+- [x] Complete help documents within R.
-- [ ] Complete more reproducible examples.
+- [x] Complete more reproducible examples.
-- [ ] Improve catagorical legend plotting.
+- [x] Improve catagorical legend plotting.
 - [x] Make legend for color gradients. ***Urgent***
 - [x] Compatibility function for AD2.

-- [ ] Color scale layer in addition to annotate.
+- [x] Color scale layer in addition to annotate.
-- [ ] manual setting of zlim for input.
+- [x] manual setting of zlim for input.

+- [x] allow optional inclusion of a hclust or tree to use instead of standard clustering
+- [?] override NA clustering problems by giving an NA.value option
+- [ ] ~~column/row select for clustering only based on part of the matrix~~ this can be done by supplying your own hclust with dend_row/col
+- [ ] plotting points inside of boxes (varying size, color, type)
+- [x] allow col.df in invocation
+- [x] more sensible sizing defaults for color legend (to short, thin)
+- [x] auto-require essential tools (stringr, dendextend)
+- [ ] cutree and kmeans implementation
+- [x] error if you try to make a dend for unclustered axes-
+- [ ] ~~x and y scaling~~ this makes more sense to do as a pre-processing step.
+- [x] substitute values in lp_plot_values